Conservation laws of partial differential equations: Symmetry, adjoint symmetry and nonlinear self-adjointness: Three illustrated examples

-In this section, by means of the computer algebra system Mathematica, we consider two examples, where one is a nonlinear wave equation used to demonstrate the result of Corollary \ref{cor-1}, the other is the Thomas equation used to illustrate the effectiveness of nonlinear self-adjointness with differential substitution.
+In this section, we consider three examples, where the first example is a nonlinear wave equation used to demonstrate the result of Corollary \ref{cor-1}, the second one is the Thomas equation which shows that nonlinear self-adjointness with differential substitution method can deal with the PDEs without having a Lagrangian and finds new substitutions, and the third one is the Klein-Gordon equation used to illustrate the effectiveness of nonlinear self-adjointness with differential substitution when dealing with the PDEs derived from a variational principle.
+Note that in this section $u=u(x,t)$ is a dependent variable of two independent variables $x$ and $t$, and we will not differentiate $u_{x}$ and $\partial_xu$, which is also suitable for the cases of higher-order derivatives.